neurobagel/documentation/docs/user_guide/config.md

     on startup and include it in its internal list of nodes to federate over (this can be disabled using the environment variable [`NB_FEDERATE_REMOTE_PUBLIC_NODES`](#environment-variables-reference)).
     This means that **you do not have to manually add these public nodes** to your `local_nb_nodes.json` file.

-??? warning "Do not use `localhost`/`127.0.0.1` in `local_nb_nodes.json`"

-    Even if the local node API(s) you are federating over are running on the same host machine as your federation API, you cannot use `localhost` for the `ApiURL` and must instead provide a network-accessible URL, IP address, or container name.
-    For an example, see the configuration for the node called `"My Institute"` above.

 ??? failure "Be careful to not use your federation API's own address for `ApiURL`!"